 Today’s challenging retail environment poses a host of problems for retailers.
-The loss of inventory – especially due to theft – happens to be a fairly huge one.
+The loss of inventory – especially due to retail theft – happens to be a fairly huge one.

 With online selling becoming the order of the day, it is that much harder for retailers to physically track their inventory all the time.
 Why?
 Because more often than not, retailers selling online are geographically located in different places from their warehouses.

 Every year, retailers small and big lose huge parts of their inventory to retail stock theft, $60 billion to be precise, to shrinkage.
 Retail theft can happen at any point from the time the consignment arrives at your warehouse.
-It may be whisked away from the consignment itself, written off as a damage even though it is in perfect working condition, or pilfered one product at a time over many days.
+It may be whisked away from the consignment itself, written off as damage even though it is in perfect working condition, or pilfered one product at a time over many days.

 Stock theft is often a direct consequence of poor inventory management practices.
 Fixing this problem can help you prevent theft to a good extent.

 Here’s everything you need to know about stock theft in the present context, and what you can do to prevent retail theft.

 The first step in tackling retail stock theft is to identify the source.
 So, we bring you the five primary sources that lead to the loss of retail stock because of theft.

 According to the National Retail Security Survey of 2018, shoplifting by customers is the top source of retail stock loss, surpassing even employee stock theft.
 It contributes to over 35% of stock loss and can cost you billions of dollars.
 Customers usually tend to shoplift items either for their own use or for resale by hiding items, meddling with price tags, or transferring items from one container to another.